devlinjunker/template.github.semver/CONTRIBUTING.md

 ### Scripts

-_Git hooks and Github workflows/actions can be extremely useful for streamlining processes and typical developer actions, or verifying that standards are met.
-This section should be used to document these and how they should be used in the developer workflow._
+Git hooks and Github workflows/actions are extremely useful for streamlining processes and typical developer actions, or verifying that standards are met.
+This section documents how they should be used in this project.

 #### Hooks
-Git Hooks can be added in the `.git/hooks` directory (or you can create a symbolic link to another place in the repo so they can be committed for every developer.

-e.g. if you store the hook scripts in `./hooks`, on unix boxes the command would be `ln -s ./hooks/ ./.git/hooks` if you are in the repo's root directory.
+Git Hooks can be added in the `.git/hooks` directory (I prefer to create symbolic link to another place in the repo so they can be committed for every developer. e.g. store the hook scripts in `./hooks`, after git repo set up use `ln -s ./hooks/ ./.git/hooks`)

-To create a hook, you'll need to add a script file to the directory with the name of the hook from [this list](https://git-scm.com/docs/githooks#_hooks).

-e.g. to run a script before a commit is saved (to verify the contents of the commit, verify the app builds, etc) you would create `./.git/hooks/pre-commit.sh`
+To create a hook, you'll need to add a script file to the directory with the name of the hook from [this list](https://git-scm.com/docs/githooks#_hooks). (e.g. to run a script before a commit is saved -- to verify the contents of the commit, verify the app builds, etc -- you would create `./.git/hooks/pre-commit.sh`)

 #### Workflows
 [Git Workflows/Actions](https://docs.github.com/en/actions/configuring-and-managing-workflows/configuring-a-workflow) are added in `.github/workflows`.
 These are created with .yaml files that define when the workflow should run and the steps it should take.
 Github can then enforce that these workflows are successful before Pull Requests are merged via the [Branch Settings Page](../../settings/branches).